AuthorizeNet/dotnet-core-sdk-beta/README.md

 ## Installation
-To install the AuthorizeNet .NET SDK, run the following command in the Package Manager Console:
+To install the AuthorizeNet .NET Core SDK, run the following command in the Package Manager Console:

 `PM> Install-Package AuthorizeNet`